it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 ### 6 Identify protected interfaces

-or each interface [port](/Appendices/RABET-V_Glossary.md#port), identify all the [security services](/Appendices/RABET-V_Glossary.md#security-service) that protect it (the security service's point of use).
+For each interface [port](/Appendices/RABET-V_Glossary.md#port), identify all the [security services](/Appendices/RABET-V_Glossary.md#security-service) that protect it (the security service's point of use).
 Each point of use will be scored separately, this is the most detailed layer of scoring.

 ### 7 Analyze results